I wanted to find out what water to use for my plants. This post is all I could research to find what is the best water to use for potted plants.

 Some people may suggest using salt or sugar water for your potted plants.
 This is bad advice and you’ll end up killing your plants.

 Some may advise using a little Epsom salt in your water.
-This does not cause harm to the plants but there’s no evidence it helps them either.
+Many believe it helps improve plant growth, absorb nutrients, and deter pests and diseases.

 What temperature should the water be?